Prag8855/aab/frontend/content/guides/driving-licence.md

 ## 8. Get your driving licence

 When you pass the practical exam, you get a temporary driving licence (*Vorläufiger Nachweis der Fahrerlaubnis* or *VNF*).
-It's valid for 3 months, and only when carried with a valid ID.[^10] You also give back your current driving licence, so this is your only driving licence for now.
-This temporary licence is only valid in Germany.
+It's valid for 3 months, only in Germany, and only with a valid ID.[^10]

+You must give back your previous driving licence, so this is your only driving licence for now.

 [![Temporary driving licence in Germany](/images/IMG_1316.jpg "Temporary driving licence")](/images/IMG_1316.jpg)

-2 to 6 weeks later, you will get your plastic driving licence.[^36]
+You will get your plastic driving licence by post 2 to 6 weeks later.[^36]

-This information is in the letter you got from the Bürgeramt in step 4.

 ## Other ways to get a licence